Ilamuruguv/slate/source/index.html.md

 # Authentication
 Header(s)
-		Use the Bitmao and the Auth token generated with the user id and password using base64 encoding.
+		Use the Bitmap and the Auth token generated with the user id and password using base64 encoding.

 		X-APP-Bitmap 0000000000000001000000000000000000000000000001010000000000000000
 		Authorization Basic U0hBUkVEU0VSVklDRVM6U1RBUlRIUjMzUk9DS1M=